Naresh Agarwal Insults Jaya Bachchan With An Indecent Remark; Twitterati Wants Him Sacked!

+- NEW INSIDE PICTURES!
+Aaradhya Feeds Cake To Jaya Bachchan, Aishwarya Rai Bachchan & Big B Smile On!

+- INSIDE PICS & VIDEO!
+Aishwarya Rai Bachchan & Jaya Bachchan Are All SMILES, Aaradhya Caught DANCING!

-Samajwadi Party (SP) MP Naresh Agrawal, along with three other party leaders - Nitin Agrawal, Mukesh Agrawal and Madhu Mishra - joined the Bharatiya Janata Party (BJP) on Monday.
+Samajwadi Party (SP) MP Naresh Agarwal, along with three other party leaders - Nitin Agarwal, Mukesh Agarwal and Madhu Mishra - joined the Bharatiya Janata Party (BJP) on Monday.
 Their initiation into the party took place in the presence of Union Minister Piyush Goyal, at the BJP headquarters in Delhi.

-Addressing the press, Agrawal made a very indecent remark on Jaya Bachchan and said, "My status was reduced to that of a film actor.
+Addressing the press, Agarwal made a very indecent remark on Jaya Bachchan and said, "My status was reduced to that of a film actor.
 Because of her, the ticket was not given to me, which I did not find right.
 I just want to serve the BJP, I have no conditions and no demand for a ticket in the Rajya Sabha."

 His remark did no go down well with the leaders of his new party.
 Senior leader Sushma Swaraj welcomed Agarwal on board but said his comment is not acceptable.